-This Protocol shall enter into force upon signature by the representatives of Angola and the Agency.
+- a.
+This Protocol shall enter into force on the date on which the Agency receives from Mozambique written notification that Mozambique's statutory and/or constitutional requirements for entry into force have been met. - b.
+Mozambique may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.